floating-ui/floating-ui/.github/PULL_REQUEST_TEMPLATE.md

 Please, make sure to fulfill the following conditions before submitting your Pull Request:

-1. Make sure the tests are passing by running `npm test` with Google Chrome installed.
+1. Make sure the tests are passing by running `yarn test` with Google Chrome installed.

 2. Add any relevant tests to cover the code you have changed and/or added.